-This unique pond was built on the Luznice river, around 6 kilometres north of the town of Trebon.
-It was built by the famous Czech pond builder, Jakup Krcin, in the 16th century.
+This unique pond was built on the Luznice River, around 6 kilometers north of Trebon.
+It was built by the famous Czech pond builder Jakup Krcin in the 16th century.

-The monumental dam of the the Rožmberk pond is lined with beautiful old oak trees and is 2,400 meters long.
+The monumental dam of the Rožmberk Pond is lined with beautiful old oak trees and is 2,400 meters long.

 The pond itself covers 600 hectares – which is almost 1,500 acres!
-Even at this large size, Rožmberk pond is now only about half of its original size.
+Rožmberk pond is now only about half of its original size, even at this large size.

-But let’s just stop for a moment and marvel at the site of these fisherman…
+But let’s just stop for a moment and marvel at the site of this fisherman…

-When it was built in the 16th century, it extended all the way to Třeboň.
-However, the water level was intentionally decreased to lower the risks of flooding.
-Also to improve fish breeding because carp prefer and breed better in shallow water.
+When it was built in the 16th century, it extended to Třeboň.
+However, the water level was intentionally decreased to lower the flooding risks.
+Also, it improves fish breeding because carp prefer and breed better in shallow water.
 The Rožmberk pond is harvested every other year, allowing the carp to grow nice and fat.

 The beautiful Trebon fishponds and the surrounding landscape also provide a home for many endangered species of flora and fauna.

 Have you ever wanted to participate in such an event?
 Well, if you are in the Czech Republic in October – you just may have a chance.
-If you are more of a summer traveler – then you’ll be happy to discover that each year they host a fish festival in late August.
+If you are more of a summer traveler, you’ll be happy to discover that they host a fish festival in late August each year.

-The location is perfect, the rooms are nice, the spa is excellent but best of all they have a nice specialty they call a “Cannabis Relaxation Package”.
+The location is perfect, the rooms are nice, the spa is excellent, and they have a specialty called a “Cannabis Relaxation Package.”

-The package includes: 3 nights accommodation with breakfast, 3 dinners with the choice of cannabis meals (including cannabis pasta, baked carp with cannabis seed, and vegetable risotto with cannabis leaves) , 1 bottle of wine “with cannabis addition”, and their signature cannabis relaxation session which includes a full cannabis bath, peel, and massaging of the whole body with cannabis oil.
+The package includes three nights accommodation with breakfast, three dinners with the choice of cannabis meals (including cannabis pasta, baked carp with cannabis seed, and vegetable risotto with cannabis leaves), 1 bottle of wine “with cannabis addition,” and their signature cannabis relaxation session which includes a full cannabis bath, peel, and massaging of the whole body with cannabis oil.

 Need we say more?

-And if Cannabis relaxation may be too relaxing for you, you’ll be happy to learn that the mud from the local bogs and ponds is also used in the spa for treating musculoskeletal disorders and rheumatism (and has been since the earliest of times)!
+And suppose Cannabis relaxation may be too relaxing for you.
+In that case, you’ll be happy to learn that the mud from the local bogs and ponds is also used in the spa for treating musculoskeletal disorders and rheumatism (and has been since the earliest of times)!

 Again, that’s all available at Hotel Zlata Hvezda Třeboň.

-A once in a lifetime experience and a beautiful place to visit!
-Discover the magical landscape of ponds, floodplain forests, renaissance cities and great fish dishes!
+It is a once-in-a-lifetime experience and a beautiful place to visit!
+Discover the magical landscape of ponds, floodplain forests, renaissance cities, and great fish dishes!